anngroong/podcasts/content/episode/298-aghasi-yenokian-ruling-party-power-grabs-early-elections-judiciary-concerns-new-book.md

 In October 2021 there were municipal elections in Gyumri.
 In a humongous surprise, the Balasanyan alliance, which [got first place](https://hetq.am/en/article/136835) but not majority, decided to enter a power-sharing deal not with the Republican Party, nor the Zartonk party, nor Aprelu Yerkir (all of which can be seen as oppositional).
 Instead, Balasanyan went into a power-sharing deal with Civil Contract, against whom it was campaigning.

 Well, now, about 2 years later, Civil Contract announced last week that they will be [annulling](https://www.azatutyun.am/a/32718827.html) that power sharing deal.
 It [remains to be seen](https://www.azatutyun.am/a/32726001.html) what the result of this action will be, but many speculate that Civil Contract will continue to use pressure to trigger a vote of no confidence.
+Mayor Balasanyan has so far [refused](https://www.azatutyun.am/a/32729392.html) to step down.

 **Questions:**
 * What is going on in this country?